 The Japanese began to learn English under the tutelage of Cyrus Shepard (1799-1840), one of Lee’s lay assistants, who was hired to take over the fort’s school.
 In a letter to his supervisors at the end of the year, Shepard praised the progress made by "E-wa-ketch, Ke-o-chi-cha, and O-too, who were wrecked on the coast, some time last season, and taken by the Indians, and held in slavery until released by the humanity of Governor McLoughlin."
 They had made "rapid improvement," he said, were "remarkably studious and docile, and learned to repeat the Lord’s prayer and some portions of the Scriptures."
 He expressed hope that they might "carry the gospel to their neglected countrymen" -- not realizing that if they tried to do so, they could be executed (quoted in Schodt, 70).

 Perhaps the strangest aspect of life at the fort for the three castaways was its polyracial, polyglot nature.
-Fort Vancouver in the 1830s was the most racially and ethnically diverse enclave on the West Coast, after San Francisco.
-British, Scottish, and Irish employees of the Hudson’s Bay Company mingled with Hawaiian laborers (referred to as "Kanakas" or "Owyhees"), French Canadian trappers and traders, and native peoples from a dozen tribes.
+Fort Vancouver in the 1830s was the most racially and ethnically diverse enclave on the West Coast.
+British, Scottish, and Irish employees of the Hudson’s Bay Company mingled with Hawaiian laborers (referred to as "Kanakas" or "Owyhees"), French Canadian trappers and traders, and native peoples from dozens of tribes.
 This environment would have been a stark contrast to the homogeneity of Japan.

 An Imagined Convergence